Home > Services > Special Projects > Refurbishment of Parade and Canal Square

 Design

-• The removal of the existing public toilets and the construction of a new kiosk away from the Rose Garden Wall which will incorporate a vending area, 3 automatic toilets and a wardens office.
+• The removal of the existing public toilets and the construction of a new kiosk away from the Rose Garden Wall which incorporated a vending area, 3 automatic toilets and a wardens office.

 • The Reconstruction of the Rose Garden Wall which was removed in the 1960's when the old public toilet block was constructed.
-Under agreement with the Conservation Department of the Department of the Environment, Heritage and Local Government, this section of wall is to be reinstated as per the original construction.
+Under agreement with the Conservation Department of the Department of the Environment, Heritage and Local Government, this section of wall was reinstated as per the original construction.

-• The Railings and Entrance Piers are to be refurbished and reinstated as per the instructions of the Conservation Department of the Department of the Environment, Heritage and Local Government.
+• The Railings and Entrance Piers refurbished and reinstated as per the instructions of the Conservation Department of the Department of the Environment, Heritage and Local Government.

-• The surface of the Mayors Walk will be a mixture of selected non slip paving and bound gravel.
+• The surface of the Mayors Walk is a mixture of selected non slip paving and bound gravel.
 The bound gravel concept is based on the premise that the original surface was gravel as per the alternative name for the area "The Gravel Walk".

-• Public seating will be incorporated along the Rose Garden Wall and up lighters installed along the length of the wall to emphasise the architectural features of the wall.
+• Public seating incorporated along the Rose Garden Wall and up lighters installed along the length of the wall to emphasise the architectural features of the wall.

 Canal Square